Pearls Before Swine by Stephan Pastis for December 21, 2020

 7. Screenshot 163

-Cminuscomics&stories Premium Member almost 4 years ago
+Cminuscomics&stories Premium Member about 4 years ago

 I know someone who is on disability and Medicaid and who’s mother is on medicaid and says Biden is a communist.